stat545ubc-2024/assignment-b1-jeenatm/README.md

-1. Folder contents:
+## Folder contents:

 This folder contains the function.Rmd file for Assignments B1 and a total of 3 files.

 ```
-1. README.md
+1. A readme file
-2. mm_to_in.Rmd
+2. a rmd file named assignment_b1.rmd
-3. mm_to_in.md
+3. A md file named assignment_b1.md
 ```

-3. How to use this folder?
+## How to use this folder?

 This contains the files and requirements for Assignment B1 of Stat545-b.